2 Kings 5:1-3

 She had no freedom, no reputation of her own.

-But little she was in the outside; she was big in the inside.
+But little she was on the outside; she was big on the inside.
 What made her big is the God that she knows.

 OUR AFFLICTION IS OTHERS SOLUTION

-The woman problem became the solution to Naaman’s problem.
+The woman’s problem became the solution to Naaman’s problem.

-You may be working away from your family and you missed them so much but the fact that you have these problems you are the answers to their problems as well.
+You may be working away from your family and you missed them so much but the fact that you have these problems you are the answer to their problems as well.

-You may be taking care others children to sustain the needs of your own children.
+You may be taking care of other children to sustain the needs of your own children.

-You sufferings, your burdens may be the solutions to others burden.
+Your sufferings and your burdens may be the solutions to others’ burdens.

-The liitle girl problem is an instrument to bring Naaman in knowing God.
+The little girl’s problem is an instrument to bring Naaman in knowing God.

-Naaman problem is an instrument to bring him in humility and knowing the God Almighty.
+Naaman’s problem is an instrument to bring him humility and knowing the God Almighty.

 OUR AFFLICTION FOR OUR OWN SOLUTIONS

-We need to understand that even all our connections with the kings, all our wealth, our prestige and positions cannot solve all our problems.
+We need to understand that even all our connections with the kings, all our wealth, our prestige, and our positions cannot solve all our problems.

-Our problems sometimes are the answer to our own problem.
+Our problems sometimes are the answer to our own problems.

 To Know there is GOD

-God has the purpose why we gone through all of these so that we know that there is God who can demonstrate His power.
+God has the purpose for why we went through all of these so that we know that there is God who can demonstrate His power.

-In verse 8, Elisha said to the king never to be angry and don’t sent back Naaman for him to know that there is a prophet in Israel.
+In verse 8, Elisha said to the king never to be angry and don’t send back Naaman for him to know that there is a prophet in Israel.

-We may not know why we are afflicted or in the midst of troubles but God wanted us to experience miracles.
+We may not know why we are afflicted or amid troubles but God wanted us to experience miracles.

-Our problems are like a forging instrument molding us to be someone God want us to be transformed.
+Our problems are like a forging instrument molding us to be someone God wants us to be transformed.